freddyox/freddyox.github.io/_posts/2018-05-20-tree-fractal-v2.md

 generation of a <a href="https://en.wikipedia.org/wiki/Sierpinski_triangle">Sierpinski triangle</a>
 among others; this behavior was a huge surprise for me.
 See Fig. 3 for an example of a tree with 4 branches generated a every node; it resembles the previous post but much fuller.
-Note that the number of branch iterations needs to be monitored when tweaking the number of branches to generated, otherwise too many lines are drawn and the program inevitably crashes.
+Note that the number of iterations needs to be monitored when tweaking the number of branches to generated, otherwise too many lines are drawn and the program unavoidably crashes.
 <p></p>
  <figure>
   <img src="/images/tree_fractal/nsplit_4_thickness.png" alt="" height="100%" width="100%">